Skip to content

 This El Guapo™ Tonic Syrup Recipe is designed for simplicity.
 Feel free to adjust the ratios to your taste.
 For a more astringent, bitter tonic water, simply double the tonic syrup.

-1. Pour the tonic syrup into a clean, empty lowball glass.
+1. Start Base: Pour the El Guapo™ Tonic Syrup into a clean, empty lowball glass.

-3. Add the club soda, stirring gently to combine.
+3. Mix & Serve: Add the club soda, stirring gently to combine.

-4. Garnish with a lime wheel before serving.
+4. Garnish: Garnish with a lime wheel before serving.
+(Pro Tip: For a more astringent, bitter tonic water, simply double the tonic syrup.)

 Looking for more cocktail inspiration?
 Explore our complete collection of recipes and discover your next favorite drink.
 Have a question?
 Contact us for assistance, or visit El Guapo’s homepage to explore everything we offer.